Get the advantage!

 How many courses can I apply for with the early offer program? chevron_right

-You can apply for up to three courses when you fill out your Charles Sturt Advantage early offer program application.
+You can apply for up to three courses when you fill out your Charles Sturt Advantage application.
 If you’re successful, you’ll get an offer in order of your preferences.
 If you’re not successful, don’t stress.
 We have plenty of admission pathways that can get you where you want to go – and we’ll help guide you through the process.

 I won’t be receiving an ATAR.
 Can I apply? chevron_right

 Yes.
 Entry to the program is based on your Year 11 results and soft skills – not your ATAR.
 Whether you’re getting an ATAR or not, you can apply for the Charles Sturt Advantage if you meet the above requirements.

 Do I still need to meet all course requirements? chevron_right